sakshamgupta10/pwn.collegeSaksham/Module3_Tasks/Module3_Task7.md

 I showed my solve before.
 My thought process: We can create files using the touch command.
-It is quite simple, we just write touch and then the file name we want, then we create a file.
+It is quite simple, we just write touch and then write the file name we want, then we create a file.

 ## What I learned
 I learnt how to create files using the touch command.